 A derivative of vitamin A, isotretinoin (Accutane), is the most potent drug for acne's modern treatment.
 It's highly effective in all forms of acne, including cystic acne.

-Spironolactone, also known as Aldactone, this oral drug was created to treat hypertension.
+Spironolactone, also known as Aldactone, was created to treat hypertension.
 It's an androgen blocker and disrupts the production of male hormones.
 This decreases sebum production and can result in fewer breakouts.